PlatONnetwork/platon-utils/docs/index.rst

-eth-utils
+platon-utils
 =====================================

-Common utility functions for python code that interacts with Ethereum
+Common utility functions for python code that interacts with PlatON

 Contents
 --------